History and Organization

 Leave of Absence

 Students may petition for a leave of absence.
 The petition must have the approval of the chair of the program and the Graduate School.
 Leaves of absence up to one year will normally be granted to students in good academic standing who present compelling personal reasons.
+Returns from leave may be subject to conditions established at the inception of the leave.
 Time spent on authorized leaves of absence will not be counted toward the maximum time permitted to complete degree requirements.

 Leave of Absence with Credit